dudolavida/dudolavida.github.io/_posts/2021-02-12-Duolingo-podcasts-French.md

 <br>

-With powerful topics such as physical disability, discrimination, women's soccer, gender identity, emigration, community, etc. Duolingo's podcasts offer a looking-eye, an opportunity to learn, before truly understanding.
+With powerful topics such as physical disability, discrimination, women's soccer, gender identity, emigration, community, etc. Duolingo's podcasts offer a lookinge glass, an opportunity to learn, before truly understanding.

 Each episode hosts a different individual/group's beautiful and heart warming story from the Francophone world, against incredibly diverse backdrops and through hardships and on to subsequent success. #happyendings